 We currently recommend four hotels in Iquitos at prices suited to a range of budgets:

-- Central Bed and Breakfast: +51 65236376 – economic and boutique, central, very clean, great beds, and new (mention you are coming from us and you will get a 10% discount) Will also meet to depart for the retreat and return to here after the retreat.
+- Central Bed and Breakfast: +51 65236376 – economic and boutique, central, very clean, great beds, and new (mention you are coming from us and you will get a 10% discount) We will also meet to depart for the retreat and return to hereafter the retreat.

 - Casa Morey: +51 65 231 913 – midrange pricing and two blocks from Plaza de Armas (mention you are coming from us and you will get a 10% discount).
 This is where we usually stay.